Jc2k/Jc2k.github.io/_posts/2015-05-24-rds-backups-point-in-time.md

 ---
 I recently wrote a restore script for an AWS RDS instance.
 With RDS you spin up a new instance from a backup (rather than restoring into the existing instance).
 So you can:

  1. Rename the original out of the way (`foo` -> `foo-old`) then restore the backup in it's place.
-This actually preservers the hostname.
+The final server will have the same hostname.
  2. Restore the backup with a new name (`foo-2`).
-This means it will have a different hostname.
+This means it will have a different hostname and you'll need to deploy a settings change to your apps.

 I went with option (1) so that I always knew which database was 'active'.
 That meant doing as much validation up front as possible.
 You don't want to move the existing database and then a few minutes in to the script have it fail, finding out that you asked it to restore to a point in time last year!